mEDR: SentinelOne Agent Upgrade Process

 For optimal performance and upgrade success:

-1. Endpoints should be running supported operating systems
+1. Systems must run supported operating systems

 2. Systems should be fully patched and up to date

-3. Hardware should meet SentinelOne minimum requirements
+3. Hardware must meet SentinelOne minimum requirements

 What to Expect During Upgrades

-2. No reboot required
+1. No reboot required

-4. No loss of protection or visibility during the upgrade process
+5. No loss of protection or visibility

 In rare cases: